JBGruber/rollama/paper/paper.md

 `Ollama`, and hence rollama, can be utilized to generate text embeddings.
 In short, text embedding uses the knowledge of the meaning of words inferred from the context they are used in and saved in a large language model through its training to turn text into meaningful vectors of numbers [@kroon_transfer-learning2023].
 This technique is a powerful preprocessing step for supervised machine learning and often increases the performance of a classification model substantially [@laurer_benchmarking2024].
-The gLLMs, like the default llama2, which are the focus of `Ollama` can produce high quality document embeddings, however, to speed up the procedure, one can use specialized embedding models like nomic-embed-text[^6] or all-minilm[^7].
+GLLMs can produce high-quality document embeddings, such as the current default model of `Ollama` llama2.
+However, to speed up the procedure, one can use specialized embedding models like nomic-embed-text[^6] or all-minilm[^7].

 ``` r
 pull_model(model = "nomic-embed-text")
 embed_text(text = "It’s a beautiful day", model = "nomic-embed-text")
 ```

-These models were previously only available in Python, with the only ... for R users to use them through Python interface provided by `reticulate` [@ushey_reticulate2024] or packages build on top of it [e.g. @chan_grafzahl2023; @kjell_text2023] -- which users regularly struggle with due to the complexity of Python environments.
 For a more detailed example of using embeddings for training supervised machine learning models and doing classification tasks, refer to the package documentation[^8].

 [^6]: <https://ollama.com/library/nomic-embed-text>